LLNL/shroud/docs/reference.rst

     Code used to return from C wrapper.

 C_return_type
-    Return type of the function.
+    Return type of the C wrapper function.
     If the **return_this** field is true, then set to ``void``.
     If the **C_return_type** format is set, use its value.
     Otherwise set to function's return type.